Adding Device GroupsLast updated on 29 July, 2022

 Enable Network Flow Analysis for this Group

-Select the Enable Network flow analysis for this group checkbox to enable collection of NetFlow data for all devices assigned to this group.
-For more information on collecting NetFlow data via LogicMonitor, see NetFlow.
+Select the Enable Network flow analysis for this group checkbox to enable collection of network traffic flow data for all devices assigned to this group.
+For more information on collecting network traffic flow data via LogicMonitor, see Configuring Monitoring for NetFlow.

 From the Parent group field, assign your new group to a parent group.
 Your new group can either be a subgroup of a group you’ve previously created or a subgroup of the very top-level root account (i.e. [account name] (root)).